codingoncoffee/RecruitmentKnowledge/README.md

-A collection of resources for Technical Recruiters.
+I've worked as a Technical Recruiter for 11 years and this is a collection of resources I have found most useful.
 I have divided stuff into two sections; technical knowledge and general recruitment knowledge.
 Content is a mix of videos and articles.